 While the garden isn’t very big, we spent nearly half an hour in there, snapping photos and looking at all the different plants and butterflies.
 I thought it was a beautiful area that was really inviting.

 The Flower & Garden Festival also features the Garden Rocks Concert Series.
 There are plenty of bands that play throughout the course of the festival, mostly on weekends.
 While different genres of music appeal to others, I can’t say the concert series interests me that much as most of the bands aren’t huge draws for my taste.
 Still, it’s worth checking out the lineup (which you can see here) to see if you want to take the time to watch a 45 minute set from some professional musicians.
 The bands always sound good while walking by.

 For kids, there is an egg hunt as well as some temporary play areas.
 Who would have known, kids don’t really enjoy looking at flowers and eating somewhat experimental foods for hours on end.
 While I don’t consider the kid entertainment to be anything extraordinary, it is a nice addition for when the little ones get a little restless.

 There are also tours and presentations available to festival goers.
 Most of these cost money and I recommend reserving them early.
 Here’s a list of those available.

 We took part in the complimentary English Tea Garden Tour.
 This was free if you sign up on the day of the event at the UK Pavilion.
-This tour took us around the UK gardens where tea cups were filled with the plants that make up Twining’s tea blends.
+This tour took us around the UK gardens where giant tea cups were filled with the plants that make up Twining’s tea blends.
 While the tour heavily promoted Twining’s, I found it to be very informative and I thought our guide did a great job.
 The tour lasted about half an hour and helped guests understand what goes into making tea.
 It also helped me understand what teas I might be interested in.